th0rex/libcapstone-sys/README.md

 * [rust-bindgen](https://github.com/servo/rust-bindgen) - Generate Rust FFI bindings to C and C++ libraries.

+## Difference between this and [capstone-rs](https://github.com/richo/capstone-rs)
+`capstone-rs` does not have complete bindings to the capstone engine.
+For example, `cs_detail` is completly missing and also many constants are missing.

+libcapstone-sys generates bindings directly from the capstone headers, so nothing is missing!

+However that results in an not rust like API, for which [libcapstone](https://github.com/th0rex/libcapstone) exists.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details